rico345100/proc-repeat/proc-repeat/readme.md

 - Added unixTimeStamp option.
 If this false, using time string like 2016-11-17 16:34:30:99 when logging.
 Default is true.

+### 1.0.6
+- Added writeDaily option.
+If you write the log as append mode, your log file will be large at soon, so might you want to write file as daily.
+This options is built for that purpose.
+Default is false.

 ## CPS and Event Handlers
 proc-repeat is designed for supports two options to handling the process: CPS and Event Handlers. begin() method which start the action accept the first parameter as function, callback, which call after shell command is done.